-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo ould the project: 1) Require or result in the relocation or construction of new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
-2) Have insufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? \boxtimes 3) Result in a determination by the wastewater treatment provider which serves or may serve the project that it does not have adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
-4) Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?
-5) Be noncompliant with federal, state, and local management and reduction statutes and regulations related to solid waste? \boxtimes
+Potentially Significant Impact Significant with Mitigation Incorporated Less than Significant Impact No Impact

+Would the project:

+1) 1

+wastewater treatme or expanded water, nt or stormwater drainage,

+electric power, natu ral gas, or stacilities, the construction

+ich could cause significant

+2) Have insufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? \boxtimes

+3) \boxtimes

+capacity to serve th e project's projected

+demand in addition commitments? to the provider's existing

+4) , \boxtimes

+infrastructure, or oth ess of the capacity of local herwise impair the

+waste reduction goals?

+5) 5) Be noncompliant with federal, state, and local management and reduction statutes and regulations related to solid waste?

+regulations related to some waste.

+new or expanded water, wastewater treatment or stormwater drainage, electric power, natural gas, or telecommunications facilities, the construction or

+re elocation of which could car

+S ignificant Impact)